weicheng-huang-mechanics/net_contact_sim/README.md

-# A computational software for the contact dynamics of a flexible net
+# A software for the contact dynamics of a flexible net

 # Overview
 This project focused on the contact dynamics of a flexible net system.